Do Professionals Get Better Mortgage Rates?

 Repayment flexibility

-Overpayment allowances, interest-only access, offset linkage, and ERC structure all affect the total cost over the fix.
+Overpayment allowances, interest-only access, offset linkage, and Early Repayment Charge (ERC) structure all affect the total cost over the fix.
 For professionals with large year-end bonus or profit share payments, overpayment terms can save meaningfully more than a rate difference.

 Variable income credit